Use promo code 'DISCOUNT20'* to receive 20% off Private Healthcare Policies! Find out more! *Ts&Cs apply

 Charles Dickens once said “The sum of the whole is this: walk and be happy, walk and be healthy,” and if more people lived by this mantra, the world would be a better place.
 Walking is no cure, but it can clear your mind of worries and fill your body with new health.

 Did you know that just 30 minutes of walking each day can dramatically improve everything from your mood to your waistline?
-Walking alone or even better, in company, modifies your nervous system to the point that you will feel an instant relief in terms of aggression and hostility make you an all-round kinder human being.
+Walking alone or even better, with a friend, modifies your nervous system to the point that you will feel instant relief in terms of aggression and hostility make you an all-round kinder human being.

 If you’re not feeling very motivated at work, or lacking in creativity, a walk is likely to get those creative juices flowing again.
 Motivation comes from the fresh air and the self-satisfaction that you’re being good to your body.